mccreath/isitup-for-slack/docs/TUTORIAL.md

 # Custom Slash Command Tutorial

-This tutorial the first part in a series that will show you how to use a slash command to query a remote service and post the results to a channel, group, or DM.
+This tutorial is the first part of a two-part series that will show you how to set up a slash command.
+In the second part, we'll extend that to using a slash command to query a remote service and post the results to a channel, group, or DM in a webhook.

 ## About Slash Commands